Twenty-Four Amazon Selling Tips, Learn How to Sell on Amazon

 There are other rules, as well that you need to know about.

 So the lesson here is to manage your inventory so you don't run out of anything.
 You should know how long it takes to get an order placed, shipped to you and shipped to Amazon.
-This is especially important as you approach seasonal holidays when sales can suddenly accelerate quite quickly.
+This is especially important as you approach seasonal holidays when shipments slow down and sales can suddenly accelerate quickly.